ProfessionalsAndrew C. Finch

 Andrew also has spoken extensively in the United States and abroad about antitrust issues, including “big data” and technology platforms, acquisitions of nascent competitors, and the application of antitrust law to intellectual property disputes and standard-development organizations.

-Andrew’s notable representations include:
+Andrew’s notable representations as antitrust counsel include:

 - Uber Technologies in the DOJ Antitrust Division’s review and clearance of its $2.65 billion acquisition of Postmates.

-- a global financial institution in connection with investigations by the DOJ, CFTC, and other regulators into LIBOR and other interest rate benchmarks, as well as in civil litigations regarding LIBOR.
+- a global financial institution in connection with investigations by the DOJ, CFTC and other regulators into LIBOR and other interest rate benchmarks, as well as in civil litigations regarding LIBOR.

 - a global financial institution in connection with foreign exchange practices and related litigation.